Dante999/smud/README.md

 In the current stage, smud only runs locally, like a singleplayer-game.

-src/			holds the source files
+The repository is holds the following directories:

-gamedata/		holds the gamedata (rooms, items e.g.) documentation/		diagrams e.g.
+   src/                 : holds the source files for the engine gamedata/            : holds the gamedata (rooms, items e.g.) documentation/       : diagrams e.g.